winston0410/sparrow/README.md

       transformations: [
         {
           targets: ['$(selector){font-size: 4px}'], // CSS declaration with placeholders.
 This will target any selector with font-size: 4px as its rule.
-          transformations: [{
           values: ['font-size: 4rem'], //Value for replacing, appending or prepending target value.
 Can be omitted if the operation: 'remove'
-            operation: 'replace' // remove, replace, before, after }]
+          operation: 'replace', // remove, replace, before, after
-        }
+          isInclude: true //Include or exclude the target; default to true for inclusion }
       ]
     })